 - a.
-The testhole geologic log submitted will be reviewed and scored by comparing each log entry to the "Estimated Hydraulic Conductivity from Particle Size Descriptions" table based upon work at the University of Nebraska Conservation and Survey by E.C.
-Reed and R. Piskin. (see Estimated Hydraulic Conductivity table on page 47). - b.
-The "Poor" degree of sorting column will be used by default for the hydraulic conductivity values in the transmissivity calculation. - c.
-The "Moderate" or "High" degree of sorting column will be used for the hydraulic conductivity values in the transmissivity calculation if a sieve analysis is provided indicating a particle-size distribution of sand or gravel with a moderate or high degree of sorting. - d.
-The hydraulic conductivity value for each geologic entry is then multiplied by the number of feet of thickness of the material as shown in equation (1).
+The testhole geologic log submitted will be reviewed and scored by comparing each log entry to the estimated equivalent hydraulic conductivity table based upon work at the University of Nebraska Conservation and Survey by E.C.
+Reed and R. Piskin. (see Hydraulic Conductivity Table on page 35). - b.
+The hydraulic conductivity value for each geologic entry is then multiplied by the number of feet of thickness of the material as shown in the equation. - i.
+T = K b where T = transmissivity, gpd/ft K = hydraulic conductivity, ft/day b = saturated thickness, ft a.
+The average weighted distance is calculated by multiplying a weight factor by the distance of each existing well location from the proposed well that lie within the following distances:

-i.

-$$T = K b$$

-where $T = transmissivity$ , $gpd/ft$

-K = hydraulic conductivity, ft/day

-b = saturated thickness, ft

-- e.
-The corresponding "T" values for each layer of material are then added together and multiplied by 7.48 gal/ft to get Teff, the effective transmissivity in gallons per day per - f.
-1 point shall be awarded for each 1,000 gpd/ft of transmissivity rounded to the nearest integer.
+- c.
+The corresponding "T" values for each layer of material are then added together and multiplied by 7.48 gal/ft3 to get T{eff} , the effective transmissivity in gallons per day per foot. - d.
+1 point shall be awarded for each 1,000 gpd/ft of transmissivity rounded to the nearest integer. - e.
+Maximum point value of 100.